GSA/Section508.gov/_pages/manage/2025-07-11-develop-a-training-plan.md

        <li>How do these topics align with agency mission and agency-specific ICT?</li>
        <li>What resources should employees be aware of?</li></ul></td></tr>
     <tr>
       <td scope="row">Develop role-specific modules based on your role-based needs assessment.
-For example:<br>
+For example:
       <ul>
        <li>Executives and Leadership need to understand applicable policies, risk and risk assessments, and return on investments.</li>
        <li>ICT Developers and Testers need to understand Section 508 standards, the <a href="https://ictbaseline.access-board.gov/" target="_blank" class="usa-link--external">ICT Testing Baseline Portfolio</a>, and testing tools.
 Note: Developers and testers may benefit from the same course, but where resources are available, slight deviations in training topics and exercises may improve foundational knowledge needed for each role.</li>